Skip to main content

 MCLLC Alumni News

-Victoria Ballengee will be going to teach English in Awaji City, Hyogo Prefecture, Japan at Ichinomiya Elementary and Taga Elementary as a part of the Japanese Exchange and Teaching Program (JET).
+Victoria will be teaching English in Awaji City, Hyogo Prefecture, Japan at Ichinomiya Elementary and Taga Elementary as a part of the Japanese Exchange and Teaching Program (JET).

 I owe it to the faculty of the UK Japan Studies department - Dr. Koji Tanno, Dr. Doug Slaymaker, Dr. Miyabi Goto, Dr. Akiko Takenaka, Dr. Joannah Peterson, Dr. Keiko Tanaka- for always going above and beyond for me throughout the years.
 They have all impacted me personally, professionally, and academically.
 It has been such an honor to be under their mentorship and I will never forget all they have done for me.”